magore/hp85disk/README.md

 ___

 ## Connecting a computer to the hp85disk emulator - finding the emulator serial port
   * Follow the instructions of firmware updating dependencies for installing Python and libraries
   * Make sure you have a miniusb cable handy
   * Make sure the emulator is not connected to your PC/Mac

 ### Linux
   * Open a terminal window
     * Run the following command
     * *python3 uploader/listports.py*

 ### Windows
   * Open a PowerShell window
     * Run the following command *python3 uploader\listports.py*

 ### Connect the emulator
   * Attach the miniusb cable to your computer and rerun the listports.py
-    * The new port that appears is the port you will connect with for interacting with the emulator and updating the firmware
+  * The new port that appeared is the emulator port

 ___